-with the initial condition $|\Psi(0)\rangle=\frac{1}{\sqrt{2}}(|-1\rangle+|\mathcal{N}\rangle)$.
-The label $|-1\rangle$ denotes the vector (in basis $A$) with components $|-1\rangle_j=\delta_{-1j}$ for $j\in\{-N_1,...,2\mathcal{N}\}$, and so on. $\mathcal{N}$ denotes the total number of sites.
-In the Heisenberg picture, $|\Psi(0)\rangle$ stands for the initial operator $\frac{1}{\sqrt{2}}(a_{-1}+a^{\dagger}_{-1})$, which is the left MBS in vicinity of the central chain.
-With these notations, $|\Psi(t)\rangle$ clearly represents the operator evolving at time $t$, and $|\langle \Psi(0)|\Psi(t)\rangle|^2$ defines the distance between $|\Psi(t)\rangle$ and $|\Psi(0)\rangle$.
-Fig. \ref{fig:07} shows the distance as a function of evolution time.
-If there is no CMBS, the Rabi oscillation can not appear in the system, as depicted in Fig. \ref{fig:07}(a).
-In Fig. \ref{fig:07}(b)-(d), different chemical potentials $\mu_c$ result in different Rabi frequencies.
+In Fig. \ref{fig:07}, we plot the population of $|\Psi(0)\rangle$ (i.e., the left MBS $\gamma_{-1}$) as a function of evolution time.
+If there does not exist CMBS, the Rabi oscillation can not appear in the system, as depicted in Fig. \ref{fig:07}(a).
+In Figs. \ref{fig:07}(b)-(d), different chemical potentials $\mu_c$ result in different Rabi frequencies.
 When the chemical potential is large, the coupling strength would be small, leading to a small Rabi frequency.
 That is, the Rabi frequency increases with the decreasing of the chemical potential.
-Similarly, the coupling strength can be manipulated by changing the pairing amplitude, as the blue-dark lines show in Fig. \ref{fig:08}.
-Besides, the coupling strength can be modulated purely by the phase of pairing amplitude, e.g., Refs. \cite{alicea11,zyuzin13,tong13,xue14}.
+Similarly, one can modulate the coupling strength by changing the pairing amplitude, as the blue-dark lines show in Fig. \ref{fig:08}.
+Besides, the coupling strength can also be modulated purely by the phase of pairing amplitude, e.g., Refs. \cite{alicea11,zyuzin13,tong13,xue14}.

-Since the pairing amplitude is inherently determined by the property of superconductors, it may be difficult to directly modulate the pairing amplitude with the current techniques.
-In following we show that this goal can be reached by driving the central chain with periodic field.
-The Hamiltonian of the periodic driving field reads
+Since the pairing amplitude is inherently determined by the property of superconductors, it may be difficult to directly modulate with current techniques.
+In following we show that this goal can be reached by periodically driving the central chain, and the Hamiltonian of periodic driving field reads

-where $\mu_{0}$ and $\omega$ are the amplitude and the frequency of the driving field, respectively.
-In an realistic situation, this driving field can be achieved by applying an external ac electric potential to TLGV, since the on-site chemical potential can be modulated by TLGV.
+where $\mu_{0}$ and $\omega$ are the amplitude and the frequency of the periodic driving field, respectively.
+In a realistic situation, this driving field can be achieved by applying an external ac electric potential to TLGV, since the on-site chemical potential can be modulated by TLGV.